zzpDavid2/discord_entities/README.md

 ### 4. Create Entity Configurations

+**Option A: Upload Files to Discord** 🆕
+- Drag and drop `.json` or `.yaml` entity files into any Discord channel
+- The bot automatically loads them and saves to `entity_definitions/`
+- No commands needed - instant loading!

+**Option B: Manual File Placement**
 Place your YAML/JSON files in `entity_definitions/`; all of the yaml and json files there are loaded by default.
 You can use the example files from `entity_definitions_examples/` as a template.
 In particular, the dog is a very good boy!
 (Go ahead and tell him so!)

 ```yaml